Developer Guide

 Prerequisites: Multiple QAndAs with the word

-in the question.
-Find all QAndAs withheart
+heartin the question.
+Find all QAndAs withheartin the question using thefind q/heartcommand. -

 Test case: